rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 errors can become significant.

 .. note::
-  As a general rule of thumb, start with 1/32-1/16 in shuffle-intensive workflows (e.g. large-scale sorting and joining), and 1/16-1/8 otherwise.
+  As a general rule of thumb, start with 1/32-1/16 for shuffle-intensive workflows (e.g. large-scale sorting and joining), and 1/16-1/8 otherwise.
 For pathologically skewed data distributions, it may be necessary to target 1/64 or smaller.
   This rule of thumb comes from anecdotal optimization and OOM-debugging